Holocaust Memorial Day

 Use the below hashtags to help your tweets be seen by more people:

-For the weeks before and after HMD, using #HolocaustMemorialDay and #HMD2020 will trigger a unique flame emoji.
+For the weeks surrounding HMD #HolocaustMemorialDay and #HMD2021 will trigger the Holocaust Memorial Day emoji.

 Local events and exhibitions